Code-Institute-Submissions/first-milestone-project-3/README.md

 •   Confirmed the Back to the top link works by directing the user to the top of the webpage.<br/>

 # Deployment <br/>
-Project is built on [Cloud9](https://ide.c9.io)<br/><br/>
+Project is built and developed on [Cloud9](https://ide.c9.io) workspace<br/><br/>
+The files have been edited in this development instance.
+When ready, the changes were "deployed" to the staging instance.
+After user acceptance and testing, deploy again, this time to production.
-To perfom the Deployment  I used Git and Github pages<br/>
+I used git and GitHub pages for deployment <br/><br>

-I perfomed the following steps<br/>
+The following steps are followed to deploy the pages<br/>
-1)	Initialised the local directory in my project as a git repository used the cloud9 terminal to perfrm this step<br/>
+1)	Initialised the local directory in my project as a git repository used the cloud9 terminal to perform this step<br/>
         $git init<br/>
 2)	Added the files in the local repository created.
-Aand staged them for commit
+And staged them for commit
         $git add .<br/>
 3)	Commited the files that I have staged in the local repository.<br/>
         $git commit –m ”Initial commit”<br/>
-This step is perfomed for any changes I have done to sections in webpages and style sheets as well as the image,audio and video folder.<br/>
+This step is perfomed for any changes I have done to sections in webpages and stylesheets as well as the images and audios folder<br/>
 4)	Created a new repository in Github and in the terminal, added the URL for the remote repository where your local repository will be pushed.<br/>
 5)	On major changes I have pushed  the changes in the local repository to GitHub.